At the end of a query letter, it’s important to write something about yourself. But…what do you write?

 Relevant Story / Similar Situation

-This doesn’t help as much for fantasy, sci-fi, and bigger I-made-this-whole-thing-up-in-my-head stories.
-But if you experienced something similar to your story, it would be cool to mention.
-It shows you have some credentials to speak on the subject.
+If you’ve experienced something similar to your story, it would be good to mention.
+It shows you have some connections to the story.

 Random facts about yourself

-Please no. They got limited amount of time to read these.
-One of the agents I heard from said that she reads query letters at night, off the clock, during dinner.
-They don’t need to hear anything personal or random fun facts about you.
+Please no. Agents have a limited amount of time to read queries.
+One of the agents I heard from said that she reads query letters at night, during dinner.
+They don’t need to hear anything too personal or random fun facts about you.
 Keep it out.

-However, don’t sound too proud by saying your book is the next Harry Potter.
+However, don’t sound too proud by saying your book is the next Percy Jackson.
 That’s not a promise you can keep.

 I hope this helps!
 If you have any questions or thought of any other points to mention, leave a comment below!